Parikshitgarh: Demographics

-Geography

-There are many villages near Parikshitgarh.
-Khanpur banger, Ikla Rasoolpur, Jaee, Shahkulipur,Rehadra, Kailli Rampur, Durveshpur, Bahadarpur, Behlolpur, Dabathala, Badhla, Rajpur, Poothi, Chitwana, Khatki, Dhanpura, Bali, Ramnagar, Allipur, Alampur, Edmadpur.
-There are main crop like sugarcane, wheat, etc.

-Parikshit Garh area is covered by Pandits and Tyagis.

 History

-Parikshitgarh (literally, "Parikshit's fort") is said to have been built by the legendary king Dushyant.
+Parikshitgarh (literally, "Parikshit's fort") is said to have been built by the legendary king Dushyanta.
 Excavations have yielded pots of coins and pottery pieces, validating the antiquity of the place.
 The ashram of Rishi Shringi, that great medicine-man and facilitator to the birth of the sons of the King Dashrath, also lies nearby, re-affirming the mythological origins of the town of Parikshitgarh.